 Paint, Paint, Paint

 Updated house numbers add polish and shine.
-Replace shabby or dated-looking numbers with ones made of brass, aluminum or stainless steel.
-They’ll look best if the finish matches that of the light fixture and door hardware.
+Replace shabby or dated numbers with ones made of brass, aluminum or stainless steel.
+They’ll look best if the finish matches the light fixture and door hardware.
 Buy individual numbers or custom plaques.
-You can buy do-it-yourself address plaque kits from home centers, hardware stores and online retailers.
+You can buy DIY address plaque kits from home centers, hardware stores and online retailers.

 Upgrade Your Mailbox

 Whether you have a box mounted to the house, a letter slot next to the door or a freestanding box on a post near the street, a new mailbox can add a splash of curb appeal.